-Ravens guard Connor Wood came up huge on offense in the fourth quarter for the Ravens, drilling three of his six triples in a tight and well played affair to help the 10-time CIS champs close out Vermont. and avoid a 0-2 preseason start.
+Ravens guard Connor Wood came up huge on offence in the fourth quarter for the Ravens, drilling three of his six triples in a tight and well played affair to help the 10-time CIS champs close out Vermont and avoid a 0-2 preseason start.
 Wood finished with a game-high 24-points on 9-of-17 shooting.

 “I found myself open a few times off of the iso-ball screens and knocked a few early shots and got in rhythm” discussed Wood during post the post game interview.
 Victor Raso also reached double-figures with 11 points on 3-of-11 triples.